 First, many Korean brands don’t actually have stores in China.

 Products often make their way into China through tourist stores in places like Myeong-dong, E-dae, Hongdae and Garosugil in Seoul, where tourists literally haul suitcases of products to ship them home (or back to customers).

 There is an increasing trend of Chinese sellers who visit Korea every few months solely for the purpose of buying and sending products back to their Chinese-based customers.

-The trend is so widespread you’ll find K-Beauty stores in places like Myeongdong offering customers free suitcases when they spend over a certain amount, just so they can cart their purchases over to the post office or back to the airport!
+The trend is so widespread you’ll find K-Beauty stores offering big spenders free suitcases just so they can cart their purchases over to the post office or back to the airport!

-There are also many wholesale Chinese retailers of Korean cosmetics based out of Korea who cater solely to the Chinese market.
+There are also many wholesale Chinese retailers of Korean cosmetics based out of Korea catering solely to the Chinese market.

 This means that even though the products make their way into China, many of the brands themselves don’t actually maintain an offline store there.

-One of the other main ways products get through to China is online.
-There is no legal requirement in China about selling via e-commerce sites, meaning small orders by Chinese customers to Korean brands can get into China via post.
+One of the other main ways products get to China is online.
+There is no legal requirement in China covering e-commerce sites, meaning small orders by Chinese customers can get into China via post.

-Similarly, many brands ship to Hong Kong (which has a separate legal regime from the mainland) and distribute their products through resellers, also without the need for them to be tested on animals.
+Similarly, many brands ship to Hong Kong, which has a separate legal regime from the mainland.
+They distribute their products through resellers, without the need for them to be tested on animals.

-Some brands simply have their products filled and packed in China, which are considered ‘domestic’ Chinese products that don’t need to be tested on animals.
+Some brands simply have their products filled and packed in China.
+These products are then considered ‘domestic’ Chinese products that don’t need to be tested on animals.